TOP TOURS | TO TOP PLACES | FOR TOP PEOPLE

 Next stop, Cornwall Park and One Tree Hill.
 The park is renowned for its landscape design and wide variety of mature trees.
 It is also a working farm with sheep and cattle grazing in the heart of the city.

 Heading back into the city along Tamaki Dr, we divert up to Bastion Pt, a promontory of historical importance to both Maori and Europeans.
-On through some back streets of old Ponsonby, with its beautifully restored 20th century wooden kauri villa’s.
+On through some back streets of old Ponsonby, with its beautifully restored 20th century wooden Kauri villa’s.
 Curran St approach to the Harbour Bridge takes us beside the Upper Waitamata Harbour and underneath the bridge to Westhaven Marina, containing over 1800 boats and home to the Royal NZ Yacht Squadron, founded in 1859.
 The iconic box truss design Auckland Harbour Bridge, was the last of its type when opened in May 1959, taking us to Devonport, New Zealand’s oldest and very quaint sea side suburb.
-We’ll visit Mt Victoria with its expansive views, Cheltenham Beach, drive along King Edward Parade with its beautiful villas, some built for shipping merchants to watch their vessels arriving from Europe.
-The tour ends here and so we head back into the city .
+We’ll visit Cheltenham beach, North Head with it’s expansive views over the Hauraki Gulf, drive along King Edward Parade with its beautiful villas, some built for shipping merchants to watch their vessels arriving from Europe.
+The tour ends here and so we head back into the city.